 It was a mixed bag of labels and colors, but as I flipped over one off the top, looking down at the tag, my dad asked, ”You know Rooster?”
 Of course I did, I mean odds are pretty good if you’ve stepped into a thrift store over the past decade or so you’ve come across at least a few Rooster ties.
 Now, I can’t remember my dad ever actually wearing a knit tie, but I guess that’s really just a testament to Rooster’s influence throughout the seventies and eighties.
 During that time, my dad would’ve been a fresh-faced professional just starting to build up a business wardrobe, and back then there were no ties more prevalent and affordable than Rooster.

-The Rooster story is a fascinating one in and of itself, but the real story is that of Jerome B. Myers, Rooster’s founder who would go on to become arguably the most important tie designer of the twentieth century and quite possibly of all time.
-The story of Jerry Myers begins back in Philadelphia in the late 1950′s, when in his thirties Jerry decided to leave his real estate job and start up a tie company.
-With the backing of a silent partner, Myers founded Rooster and became the lifeblood of the brand, handling everything from design, to production, to sales.
-He worked hard, traveling constantly, and amassing major accounts such as Bloomingdales and Lord & Taylor, to build Rooster up into one the country’s biggest tie companies.
-Known for their unconventional patterns and fabrics, Rooster emerged during a time when things were moving becoming more relaxed, and they found great success riding the wave of their pseudo contradictory “casual ties.”
-Although slowly but surely, men began to shed their daily ties altogether and Rooster’s business tapered off gradually until Myers and his partner were forced to sell the company in 1988.
+The Rooster story is a fascinating one in and of itself, but the real story is that of Jerome B. Myers, Rooster’s president, who would go on to become arguably the most important tie designer of the twentieth century and quite possibly of all time.
+The story of Jerry Myers begins back in Philadelphia in the early 1960s, when in his thirties Jerry decided to leave his real estate job to join a tie company.
+Myers started there in sales, and was promoted to President within a few years.
+He soon became the lifeblood of the brand, overseeing everything from design, to production, to sales.
+Myers worked hard, traveling constantly, and amassing major accounts such as Bloomingdales and Lord & Taylor, to build Rooster up into one the country’s most respected tie companies.
+Known for their unconventional patterns and fabrics, in additon to their unusual square end, Rooster emerged during a time when things were becoming more relaxed, and they found great success riding the wave of their pseudo contradictory “casual ties.”
+Although slowly but surely, men began to shed their daily ties altogether and Rooster’s business tapered off gradually.
+During the last several years of its existence, Rooster was purchased and owned by a different company.
+Against Myers’ advice, the new owners made some business decisions which ultimately led to Rooster’s demise in 1989.

-The book on Rooster was coming to a close, but Myers’ story was just beginning.
-At the age of sixty, Myers stepped back into the job market, where as one of this country’s most revered tie designers he was quickly snatched up by Nautica to head their tie manufacturing.
+The book on Rooster had come to a close, but Myers’ story was about to start an exciting new chapter.
+In his early 60s, Myers stepped back into the job market, where as one of this country’s most revered tie designers he was quickly snatched up by Nautica to head their tie manufacturing.
 After a few years at Nautica, he bounced over to Burberry for a short stint, but then the big call came.
-At sixty-five, when most men would be contemplating retirement, Myers stepped in as Senior Vice President of neckwear for Ralph Lauren.
+At sixty-five, when most men would be contemplating retirement, Myers assumed direction of the neckwear department at Ralph Lauren.
 But, don’t think Myers was just taking on one line of ties, oh no, he oversaw tie design for every tie produced on all six of Ralph Lauren’s labels from 1994 onward.